Proof-of-Archival-Storage

 When the buffer (after SCALE-encode) contains enough data to fill a record of

-bytes, it is archived:- Split the record into = =
+RAW_RECORD_SIZEbytes, it is archived:- Split the record into = =

-. - Interpolate a
+NUM_CHUNKSchunks of sizeSAFE_BYTES. - Interpolate a

-. - Commit to the record polynomial under KZG and obtain the source
+polynomialover the chunks of the record withpoly(record). - Commit to the record polynomial under KZG and obtain the source

-.
+record_commitmentasCommit(polynomial).
 This will allow us to later compute proofs that a chunk belongs to a particular record.

 - Split the record into = =